JanWen/gnar_score/README.md

 # Enhancing Prediciton from ELO model

-IDEA: Update elo not per game but per match with increasing importance acording to games in a match win bo5 boX are good numerical indicator of match importance since it's unlikely you'd want important titles decided by a small nr of matches how do we make this so the code isnt shit :thinking_face:
+IDEA: Update elo not per game but per match with increasing importance according to games in a match win bo5 boX are good numerical indicator of match importance since it's unlikely you'd want important titles decided by a small nr of matches how do we make this so the code isnt shit :thinking_face: